tokio-rs/website/content/blog/2024-10-23-announcing-toasty.md

 [Toasty](https://github.com/tokio-rs/toasty) is an asynchronous ORM for the Rust programming language that prioritizes ease of use.
-It is currently in the early stages of development.
+It is currently in the early stages of development and should be considered a "preview" (not ready for real-world usage yet).
 Toasty supports SQL and NoSQL databases, including DynamoDB and Cassandra (soon).

 Projects that use Toasty start by creating a schema file to define the